The Different Types Of Home Equity Loans

 When folks think of home equity loans, they typically think of either a fixed-rate home equity loan or a home equity line of credit (HELOC).
 There is a third way to use home equity to access cash, and that’s through a cash-out refinance.

-With fixed-rate home equity loans or HELOCs, the primary benefit is that the borrower may qualify for a better interest rate using their home as collateral than by using an unsecured loan — a loan that is not backed by collateral.
+With fixed-rate home equity loans or HELOCs, the primary benefit is that the borrower may qualify for a better interest rate using their home as collateral than by using an unsecured loan — one that is not backed by collateral.
 Some people with high-interest credit card debt may choose to use a lower-rate home equity loan to pay off those credit card balances, for instance.

 This does not come without risks, of course.
 Borrowing against a home could leave it vulnerable to foreclosure if the borrower is unable to pay back the loan.
 A personal loan may be a better fit if the borrower doesn’t want to put their home up as collateral.